cornellev/tailscale-ros-telemetry/README.md

 ## docker compose services

-there are three services defined in [docker-compose.yml](docker-compose.yml):
+there are four services defined in [docker-compose.yml](docker-compose.yml):

 ### `tailscale`